mvelarde238/mv23theme/readme.txt

 - MOBILE_NAV_STYLE constant implementation
 - Background image size settings in commom settings container refactorized from select to text with suggestions
 - Set default values on Heading and Listing Components
+- 'post__not_in' argument partially implemented on Listing Component, no setting added

 2.6.3 25-07-07
 - Fix Template_Engine\Background: properly handle cases where optional settings are undefined by setting a default value to prevent errors